Kingdom of Albania (medieval): Architecture

 The spread of Catholicism affected the architecture of religious buildings, with a new Gothic style, mainly in the Center and North Albania.
 These areas were attached to the Catholic church and thus had greater Western connections.
 Both the Catholic and Orthodox churches operated in Durrës and the surrounding areas, and therefore both Western and Byzantine architectural styles were followed.
 Western architecture could also be found in areas where Western rulers had possessions.
 Churches built in this form were built in Upper and Central Albania and were characterized by an emphasis on an East-West longitudinal axis with circular or rectangular apses.
 Among the most notable architectural monuments of this period include the Church of Shirgj Monastery near the village of Shirgj near Shkodër, the Church of Saint Mary in Vau i Dejës, and the Church of Rubik.
 The former two churches were built in the 13th century AD while the latter in the 12th century AD.
 Most of the churches built in this period were decorated with murals.

 In modern historiography

 The Regnum Albaniae was used by the historiography of Fascist Italy to support the Italian claims on Albania.
-Also, modern Albanian historiography mythisized this kingtom as a medieval Albanian nation-state.
-In fact, Charles I d' Anjou never claimed that he is "Rex Albaniae", and the term "Regnum Albaniae" disappears from the Angevin archives after 1277.
-The borders of this kingtom were poorly defined.
+Also, modern Albanian historiography mythicized this kingdom as a medieval Albanian nation-state.
+In fact, Charles I d' Anjou never claimed that he was "Rex Albaniae", and the term "Regnum Albaniae" disappears from the Angevin archives after 1277.
+The borders of this kingdom were poorly defined.